-Salvia azurea (Azure sage) is a beautiful tubular flower that under natural conditions produces tall arching stems that terminate into large, often branching, flower spikes which attracts butterflies and hummingbirds.
+Salvia azurea (azure sage) is a beautiful tubular flower that under natural conditions produces tall arching stems that terminate into large, often branching, flower spikes that attract butterflies and hummingbirds.

 Salvia azurea is easy to grow from seed and will spread a bit by seed into adjacent open areas.
 This plant has a tendency to “lodge” or flop over, especially in rich soils, so if you are not growing it in a plant community with grasses and other clumps to lean on, avoid fertilizer and possibly pinch or stake and provide sturdy neighboring plants with more mass to them.

 |Common Name||azure sage|

 |Light Requirement||Full Sun|

 |Season(s) of interest||summer, fall|

 |Height and Spread||3-5ft x 2-4ft (90-150cm x 60-120cm)|

 |Attracts Wildlife||Attracts Pollinators, Rarely Browsed by Mammalian Herbivores|

 |Additional Information||Native to US Midwest.
 Native range: Michigan to Utah, south to Texas and east to Florida.
 Host Plant for sage sphinx moth.|